CityIndex Review 2022

 City Index Accounts

-However, you also have the option of a VIP account.
-This you will get a number of benefits, including:
+However, you also have the option of DMA, Accredited Investor and Professional accounts.
+These may afford you a number of benefits, including:

 - Flexible margin rates

 - A senior sales trader on-hand 24 hours a day